 The data types must be compatible.

-When comparing column values for determining DISTINCT rows, two NULL values are considered equal.
+When you compare rows for determining distinct values, two NULL values are considered equal.

-The column names of the result set that are returned by EXCEPT or INTERSECT are the same names as those returned by the query on the left side of the operator.
+The column names of the result set that are returned by EXCEPT or INTERSECT are the same names as those returned by the query on the left side of the operand.

 Column names or aliases in ORDER BY clauses must reference column names returned by the left-side query.